-Difference between SET ROWCOUNT & Top
+Difference between SET ROWCOUNT and Top

 Below tables are used: